 The first one forced him to create a distance between himself and the ‘radical’ Reverend Wright.

 Then came what is now known as the Gates Affair — a black professor and member of the Harvard faculty who encountered difficulty with opening the front door to his house and was placed under arrest by the police.
 The event itself was an open door to discuss racial profiling, door that Obama closed by giving a very strong speech — at least in appearance.

 Indeed, it wasn’t the first time a President had mention the issues of racial profiling in the American criminal justice system.
 George W. Bush had a very similar conversation back in 2001.
-But because Obama is Afro-American himself, the fire he ignited with that speech started to burn too high.
-Once again he had to turn down even more the volume on racial issues to appease white people’s mind and not to look like a threat.
+But because Obama is a black man himself, the fire he ignited with that speech started to burn too high.
+Once again he had to turn down even more the volume on racial issues to appease white people’s mind and avoid looking like a threat.

-Wistfully, because he spent his presidency dancing a strange waltz to precisely avoid looking too menacing, his reforms will never bring true equality to the country.
+Wistfully, his reforms will never bring true equality to the country.
 His Education policies are the blatant proof that racial inequalities have worsen because of his colourblind stance.
 Isn’t it fantastic that even at the highest ranking office in America, trying to rectify inequalities suddenly looks like creating inequalities?
-If it’s not white supremacy, what else is?
+If this is not white supremacy, what else is?